 6. Kolkata (Calcutta), India

-Writing a novel is a complex process which is why this place can provide you with the inspiration of any sort.
-You can observe the self-made middle class, notice the non-extinguishable poverty, specific customs, and dominant urban area.
+Writing a novel is a complex process which is why this place can provide you with inspiration of any sort.
+You can observe the self-made middle class, and notice the non-extinguishable poverty, specific customs, and dominant urban area.

 When in Kolkota, you must visit Victoria Memorial (Grand museum for art and Indian history), Dakshineswar Kali Temple, National Library of India, and the place of Mother Theresa’s grave – The Mother House Of the Missionaries Of Charity.